facelessuser/sublime-dracula-scheme/README.md

     ```

 For an example, let's say we wanted to create our own unofficial Van Helsing variant.
 Dracula Pro provides a darker
 variant called Van Helsing.
-We will not give the actual Van Helsing palette, but simply show how to make one with the
+We will not give the actual Van Helsing palette, but simply show how to make one that is
-"classic" palette.
+similar with the "classic" palette.

 -   We will take the existing `blue` that we use for comments and darken it and adjust the saturation considerably.
 -   We will derive a selection from that is similar to the background but lighter.